top of page

 Unlike fields that are cultivated every year or areas that are mowed frequently, permanent grasslands maintain a diverse plant structure, ensuring resources even at the most critical times of the year, such as summer or fall, when they become scarcer.

 For apoids, permanent grasslands are not only a source of food, but also an ideal place to build nests.
-The varied vegetation, with denser and more open areas, creates microhabitats and ecological niches where these insects can find suitable nesting sites.
+The varied vegetation, with denser areas and more open areas, creates microhabitats and ecological niches where these insects can find suitable nesting sites.
 Small accumulations of plants and areas of bare ground offer additional opportunities for nest building.

 Syrphids find permanent grasslands a favorable environment both for feeding as adults and for reproducing.
-Their larvae also feed on small insects that damage plants, thus contributing to natural pest control in grasslands and the balance of the ecosystem.
+Their larvae also feed on small insects that damage plants, thus contributing to natural pest control in grasslands and to the balance of the ecosystem.

 Lepidoptera